Freakybob-Team/search.freakybob.site/README.md

 The website is still being updated to make it more easy and comforting for you to use!

-*this was originaly made for freakybrowse which was discontinued.*
+*this was originaly made for freakybrowser which was discontinued.*

 <img src="images/screenshots/2024-10-12.png">
 <img src="images/screenshots/ 2024-10-122.png">
 <img src="images/screenshots/2024-10-122.png">

+-# Note that I am very eepy right now